 Fluids/Leaks-Check oil and coolant cap for tightness.
 Drivers may get distracted and leave a cap loose after checking or topping off levels.
 A loose cap will ruin the track and cause severe loss of track time due to clean up.
 A loose oil cap can result in an engine fire.
 Check master cylinder reservoir and visible brake lines for leaks.
 If a car has wetness that is usually OK, if it is shiny wet and leaving a drip in tech line it is not.
-Note inspection of brake fluid level from previous brake inspection section.
+Note inspection of brake fluid level and color.
+Brake fluid should be topped off and the fluid color should be amber and not darker like iced tea.
+If the brake fluid looks old/dark ask the tech chair for the brake fluid moisture content gauge.
+Moisture should be 1% or less for track conditions; but ideally zero.